Enrollment: Admission Requirements

 - Applicants who have other professional licenses or designations earned by passing a nationally recognized US examinations (e.g. CMA, CIA) and who petition and are granted approval from the dean of the Edward S. Ageno School of Business;

 - Applicants who have more than five (5) years of substantial professional and/or supervisory managerial work experience, and who petition and are granted approval from the Dean of the Edward S. Ageno School of Business.
 (Examples of professional experience are: practicing CFAs, attorneys, physicians or other qualified professional careers; supervisory managerial work experience refers to experience directing others in the accomplishment of tasks.);

-- Applicants to the Professional Master of Business Administration (Professional MBA) degree program are directed to the Professional MBA program page for additional information including required credentials.
+- Applicants to the Executive Master of Business Administration (EMBA) degree program are directed to the EMBA Program Page for additional information including required credentials.

 If you do not meet the admission guidelines as stated above, you may be admitted conditionally with the approval of the academic department.
 Graduate students who are conditionally admitted must maintain a cumulative 3.00 grade-point average in their first nine (9) units at the University.